gmtribe/launchpad-CCA/docs/autogen/src/src/Auction.sol/contract.Auction.md

 ### _calculateNewClearingPrice

-Calculate the new clearing price
+Calculate the new clearing price, given:

 ```solidity